amberchen33/Flask_Challenge/README.md

 cd Flask_Challenge
 run python server.py
 ```
-## go to http://127.0.0.1:5000/ and put HTTP endpoint as /get_ prime
-## set the parameters following the format :
+go to http://127.0.0.1:5000/ and put HTTP endpoint as **/get_ prime** and set the parameters following the format :
-## start=a&end=b, which a and b represent your start and end number seperately.
+**start=a&end=b**, which a and b represent your start and end number seperately.

 For example, we want to have prime number between 2 and 2000,000
 ```